|Official Pardon For Turing|

 Announcing it, Justice Secretary Chris Grayling said:

-“Dr Turing deserves to be remembered and recognised for his fantastic contribution to the war effort and his legacy to science.
+“Dr Turing deserves to be remembered and recognized for his fantastic contribution to the war effort and his legacy to science.
 A pardon from the Queen is a fitting tribute to an exceptional man.”

 To be informed about new articles on I Programmer, install the I Programmer Toolbar, subscribe to the RSS feed, follow us on, Twitter, Facebook, Google+ or Linkedin, or sign up for our weekly newsletter.